 Are We Really Living in 1984?
 Truth, Eyes, and My Favorite Quotes from 1984 by George Orwell.

-1984 and the "Ministry of Truth" trended last week on Twitter, with folks citing the novel as predicting our current state of political affairs, but is that true?
+Folks cite the novel 1984 as predicting our current state affairs, but is that true?
 Let's take a deeper look.

 “The best books are those that tell you what you already know in a better way.” — George Orwell, 1984

 The classic novel 1984 by George Orwell is perhaps the most-cited fiction book in our current political discourse, referenced by both sides of the aisle.

 For example, World Press Freedom Day, and the UN, which sponsors the day, ran a campaign specifically focused on “Journalism Under Digital Siege,” with a graphic that harkens to various covers of 1984, almost all of which feature watchful eyes.

 The left protests the term “Fake News” as an Orwellian “DoubleThink” strategy deployed by the right to condemn left-leaning publications and their attempts to shape narratives.
 DoubleThink is a political oxymororn and means accepting two mutually contradictory beliefs as correct.